• Skip to primary navigation

 Use a real vanilla bean too.
 Some people like to split a whole vanilla bean pod in half and add it in with the sugars and water to infuse more vanilla flavor into their syrup.
 If this sounds like something you’d enjoy, feel free to try it!
 Remove the vanilla bean after the sugar dissolves, and then stir about half as much vanilla extract.
 Once cool enough to touch, taste it and decide if you’d like to stir in more vanilla extract.

-Uses for Vanilla Simple Syrup
+Uses for Homemade Vanilla Syrup

 The most common use for vanilla simple syrup is to sweeten and flavor beverages like coffees, lattes, teas, and cocktails.
 It’s also great for mocktails and sodas!
 We especially love using it to make vanilla cold foam and to sweeten and add flavor to an iced matcha latte or homemade cold brew coffee, but there is so much more you can do with it!